Skip to Main Content

 Each incoming student’s ACT English subscore will be evaluated to determine Writing course placement.

-Students earning an 18 or higher on the English portion of the ACT will enroll in WRI101: Composition I. After successful completion of WRI101: Composition I, students will move on to WRI102: Composition II.
-Students with an ACT English score of 17 or lower will enroll in WRI099: College Reading and Writing.
-After successful completion of WRI099: College Reading and Writing, students will move on to WRI101: Composition I and, once successfully completed, enroll in WRI102: Composition II.
+Students earning an 18 or higher on the English portion of the ACT will enroll in WRI101: Composition I. After successful completion of WRI101: Composition I, students will move on WRI102: Composition II.
+Students with an ACT English score of 17 or lower will be placed in WRI099: College Reading and Writing.
+Students placed in WRI099 have the option to take a placement test to determine the appropriate placement.

 Students placed in WRI099: College Reading and Writing must be enrolled in the course during their first semester.
 Students that are unsuccessful in WRI099 will be required to repeat the course the following semester and will be placed on Academic Probation.
 Students who do not successfully complete the course after two attempts are placed on academic suspension.

-WRI099 is a developmental course, so it is eligible for financial aid funding and determining full-time status for a student, but it does not count towards degree completion requirements (120 credit hours).
+WRI099 is a developmental course, so it is eligible for financial aid funding and determining full-time status for a student, but it does not course towards degree completion requirements (120 credit hours).

-Students earning an ETSPP Level 1 "marginal" proficiency (1 in SIS) will be placed in MTH101: College Mathematics.
-Students earning an ETSPP Level 1 "not proficient" (0 in SIS) will be placed as indicated by their cumulative GPA (detailed above).
-Regardless of GPA, a student earning Level 1 “proficiency” (2 in SIS) on the ETSPP is exempt from MTH101: College Mathematics (will take math of their choice or what is required for major).
+Students earning a Level 1 “not proficient” (0 in SIS) on the placement test will be placed in the 3 credit hour MTH101: College Mathematics + 2 credit hour co-requisite MTH101L: College Mathematics Lab.
+Students earning a Level 1 “marginal” proficiency (1 in SIS) on the placement test will be placed in MTH101: College Mathematics.
+Students earning a Level 1 “proficiency” (2 in SIS) on the placement test is exempt from MTH101: College Mathematics (will take math of their choice or what is required for the major).

 Students with a cumulative high school GPA of 2.75 or higher, will enroll in WRI101: Composition I. After successful completion of WRI101: Composition I, students will move on to WRI102: Composition II.
-Students with a cumulative high school GPA of 2.74 or lower, will enroll in WRI099: College Reading and Writing.
-After successful completion of WRI099: College Reading and Writing, students will move on to WRI101: Composition I and, once successfully completed, enroll in WRI102: Composition II.
+Students with a cumulative high school GPA 2.74 or lower with be placed in WRI099: College Reading and Writing.
+Students placed in WRI099 have the option to take a placement test to determine the appropriate course.

 Students placed in WRI099: College Reading and Writing must be enrolled in the course during their first semester.
 Students that are unsuccessful in WRI099 will be required to repeat the course the following semester and will be placed on Academic Probation.
 Students who do not successfully complete the course after two attempts are placed on academic suspension.

-WRI099 is a developmental course, so it is eligible for financial aid funding and determining full-time status for a student, but it does not count towards degree completion requirements (120 credit hours).
+WRI099 is a developmental course, so it is eligible for financial aid funding and determining full-time status for a student, but it does not course towards degree completion requirements (120 credit hours).

 Re-Admission Process

-Any student who has previously completed the ETS Proficiency Profile (ETSPP) at Midland, has left the institution and subsequently returns for further study, can utilize their original ETSPP scores for writing and math placement, if needed.
-The aforementioned student also has the option to retake the ETSPP and utilize the new scores for writing and math placement.
+Any student who has previously completed the placement test at Midland, has left the institution and subsequently returns for further study, can utilize their original scores for writing and math placement, if needed.
+The aforementioned student also has the option to retake the placement test and utilize the new scores for writing and math placement.
 This decision should be made in partnership with the student’s Student Success Advisor.